sstanoje/reproducible-short-running-benchmarking/README.md

 ## Experimental Results

-The `results/` directory contains the experimental measurements used in the paper.
+The `results/` directory contains the benchmark execution-time measurements used in the evaluation.
 Results are first organized by benchmark suite:

 - `dacapo/`
 - `dacapo_con_scala/`